01You can ask a debt collector to stop calling.

 Debt collectors are prohibited from giving false information.
 They’re not allowed to falsely represent themselves as attorneys or government agencies if they’re really not, nor can they accuse you of committing any crime.
 They’re not allowed to misrepresent papers as legal forms or say that papers are not legal forms when they really are.

 08You don't have to pay anything more than what you owe.

-Collectors aren’t allowed to charge any interest or fees unless the original contract or by state law allows it.
-You can dispute an amount that seems unreasonably
+Collectors aren’t allowed to charge any interest or fees to your account unless the original contract or by state law allows it.
+You can dispute an amount that seems unreasonably high.

 09You can choose which debts to pay.

 If you have more than one debt with a debt collector, you’re allowed to choose which debt your payment should apply to.
-The FDCPA also forbids the collector from applying paying to a debt that you’ve disputed.
+Furthermore, the FDCPA also forbids the collector from applying paying to a debt that you’ve disputed.

 10You can avoid payment on an expired debt.